 MCHP is a team of more than 60 University researchers and graduate students, data managers, systems analysts, research coordinators and research support staff.
 Our researchers benefit from collaboration with peers across Canada, the United States, Europe and Australia.
 We also have an Advisory Board of high-profile representatives from research, healthcare, business and government.
 To help us do the right research, and to support the translation of this research into action in our healthcare services, we work with The Need To Know Team.
 The Team is a collaboration of MCHP researchers and high-level planners from Manitoba's Regional Health Authorities and Manitoba Health.

-We use de-identified data from administrative records of Manitobans (personal data collected for other purposes stored by a variety of government departments).
-De-identified means that identifiers, such as names and addresses, were removed before the data were transferred to the Repository in MCHP, to protect everyone's privacy.
-Each record comes with a scrambled identified which allows us to link each record in different datasets.
-We adhere to strict privacy principles when we use these records.
+We use de-identified data from administrative records of Manitobans (personal data collected for other purposes and stored by a variety of government departments).
+De-identified means that personal identifiers, such as names and addresses, are removed before the data are transferred to the Manitoba Population Research Data Repository (Repository) at MCHP, to protect everyone's privacy.
+Each record comes with a scrambled identifier which allows us to link each record in each of the different datasets.
+We adhere to strict privacy principles when these records are used in our research.

-We are funded through five-year contracts with the Province of Manitoba (since 1991) to provide six major research projects annually.
-These studies deal with health and social issues that can best be answered using the Repository.
-Topics are jointly decided upon by MCHP's Director and the Deputy Minister of Health.
+We are funded through five-year contracts with the Province of Manitoba (since 1991) to deliver five major research projects annually.
+These studies deal with health and social issues that can best be answered using data from the Repository.
+Topics for study are jointly decided upon by MCHP's Director and the Deputy Minister of Health.
 This agreement provides roughly half of our funding.
-The other half of our funding comes from organizations - provincial, national or international - created to fund research.
-Our researchers must compete for these funds.
-The merit of each application - which must adhere to strict scientific principles - is reviewed by committees of other scientists.
+The other half of our funding comes from provincial, national or international research-funding organizations.

 Click here to download.